 There always seems to be an endless list of equipment that you need at the barn, not to mention ‘essential’ things that don’t do the job as well as you’d expected or hoped.
-Then there’s the items that were never meant to be used at the yard but seem to fit the job perfectly, which is where this article comes in.
-I thought it would be fun to list some of the unusual household items that I use around the yard.
-While some of the things listed below will no doubt be obvious I’m sure that there’ll be one or two of the will come as a surprise.
+Then there are the items that were never meant to be used at the barn but seem to fit the job perfectly, which is where this article comes in.
+I thought it would be fun to list some of the unusual household items that I use around the barn.
+While some of the things listed below will no doubt be obvious I’m sure that there’ll be one or two of them will come as a surprise.

-I also thought it would be a good idea to include a section of alternative household items that are not only helpful around the yard but also be helpful to your budget as well.
+I also thought it would be a good idea to include a section of alternative household items that are not only helpful around the barn but also be helpful to your budget as well.

 Household items that should be included in your first aid kit